CNNB logo

 Get Involved

-You are invited to provide feedback on the draft Code of conduct.
-NANB relies on feedback from its registrants, external collaborators and the public to carry out its regulatory role.
+You are invited to provide feedback on the draft Standards of Practice: Documentation.
+CNNB relies on feedback from its registrants, external collaborators and the public to carry out its regulatory role.
 Links to the draft document and feedback survey are included below.
 Please review the draft document before proceeding to the survey.

 This external consultation conducted through a survey is administered on a secure website.
 Your responses will be anonymous and confidential.
 Data will be reported as anonymous aggregate results.
 Please note that completion of this survey implies your consent to participate in this consultation process.
 Survey responses may be used to modify the draft documents as required.